-This is a recipe which was long overdue and this is a recipe which I get asked a lot.
+It is a recipe that was long overdue, and this is a recipe that I get asked a lot.
 I find idlis to be perfect breakfast whenever you have guests visiting or when you want to invite someone over without having to cook too much.

 Topping the dosas with chocolate chips or cheese is a lovely way to make these snacks more interesting for kids.

-This idli batter is made with rice flour just like the dosa batter recipe with rice flour which I had posted earlier.
-You do have to grind the soaked urad daal but it takes less than 5 minutes.
+Make the idli batter with rice flour, just like the dosa batter recipe with rice flour.
+You do have to grind the soaked urad daal, but it takes less than 5 minutes.
 Mix the rice flour to it and let it ferment.

-This makes around 50 medium size idlis and leftover idlis stay good in the refrigerator for 2-3 days or you can make few batches of idlis and then use the remaining batter to make dosas.
+It makes around 50 medium size idlis and leftover idlis stay good in the refrigerator for 2-3 days, or you can make few batches of idlis and then use the remaining batter to make dosas.

 - Always remember that idlis come out good when you use the batter immediately after fermentation.
-Once you refrigerate you can use the batter only for dosas or uttapams.
+Once you refrigerate, you can use the mixture only for dosas or uttapams.

 - The secret to getting really soft idlis is to add cooked rice while grinding.

-To get super soft idlis the batter has to ferment well.
+To get super soft idlis, the batter has to ferment well.
 Keep the batter in a warm place for 8-10 hours.
-A turned off oven or a microwave is a good place to keep the batter.
+A turned-off oven or a microwave is an excellent place to keep the batter.

-On the other hand, dosas come out good even if the batter is not fermented well.
+On the other hand, dosas come out well even if the batter is not fermented well.

 - FOR IDLIS: